 - Private Consultations (Counselling / Healing / AMWA Readings)

-- The Living Clean Program (available annually in December)
+- 11 day Living Clean Program (available annually in December)

-- The Rainbow Warrior Program (Registrations open in January – Enrolments finalised in March – Program begins in May)
+- Rainbow Warrior Shamanic Training Program (Registrations open in January – Enrolments finalised in March – Program begins in May)

 Step 1: Contact the Centre.